kevoaditya/store-locator/README.md

 # store-locator
-juss some random front end quarantingz using Google APIs
+juss some random front-end quarantingz using Google APIs